Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Illustrative Explanation of Fed-Span Framework

-\section{Illustrative Explanation of {\tt Fed-Span} Framework}
+\section{Illustrative Explanation of {Fed-Span} Framework}

-The idea behind {\tt Fed-Span} is straightforward: rather than dealing with the constant connectivity complications with ground stations, the goal is to establish efficient satellite constellation networks that enable FedL to operate seamlessly.
-This is motivated by the fact that FedL relies on the centralization of ML models in an aggregator, which implies that the underlying network topology must provide reliable routes for each satellite to reach this aggregator.
-However, given the global dispersion of satellites, directly connecting all of them in a pure star topology is both infeasible and energy-inefficient.
-To address this, {\tt Fed-Span} introduces tree-based network topologies that ensure connectivity and localized centralizations while selecting links that lead to overall energy and delay efficiency as well as ML convergence improvements.
+The idea behind {Fed-Span} is rather intuitive: instead of dealing with the constant connectivity complications with ground stations, the goal is to establish efficient satellite constellation networks that enable Fed-LS to operate seamlessly.
+To address this, {Fed-Span} introduces tree-based network topologies that ensure connectivity and localized model aggregations while selecting links that lead to overall energy and delay efficiency as well as ML convergence improvements.

-To help with the comprehension, we illustrate the concept behind {\tt Fed-Span} in Fig. \ref{threefig} using the Orbcomm constellation with $N=60$ satellites, where we depict their spatial distribution at a given time $t$.
-To determine a viable network, it is necessary to identify which ISSLs are sufficiently reliable.
-For this purpose, we impose a minimum ISSL data rate threshold of $\mathfrak{R}^{\mathsf{min}} = 7\text{Gbps}$, and to reduce computational complexity, we can restrict each satellite to maintaining only a fixed number of links (e.g., 8 links here) corresponding to the highest available data rates.
-Furthermore, these conditions must also conform to ISSL terminal constraints, such as the limited number of terminals per satellite and their directional limitations, which further shape the feasible connectivity.
-Incorporating these constraints yields the CBM $\bm{\Psi}(N,t)$, specifying the subset of ISSL terminals available for network formation at time $t$.
-The {\tt Fed-Span} framework then leverages these CBMs to construct tree-shaped networks for local and global aggregation rounds, typically represented as an adjacency matrix $\bm{\Gamma}(\bm{\Psi}(N,t))$.
-In Fig.~\ref{threefig}, we illustrate an adjacency matrix for a two-cluster case ($C^{(k)}=2$), where nodes and links of each cluster are distinguished by different colors, and the root nodes of each cluster are highlighted in green.
+To help with the comprehension, we illustrate the concept behind {Fed-Span} in Fig. \ref{threefig} using the Orbcomm constellation with $N=60$ satellites.
+To determine a viable network based on the satellites' locations (the left plot in Fig. \ref{threefig}), it is necessary to identify which ISSLs are usable.
+For this purpose, we impose a minimum ISSL data rate threshold of $\mathfrak{R}^{\mathsf{min}} = 7\text{Gbps}$.
+Furthermore, conforming to ISSL terminal constraints, such as the limited number of terminals per satellite, shapes the feasible connectivity across the satellites.
+Incorporating these constraints yields the connectivity block matrix (CBM) $\bm{\Psi}(N,t)$, specifying the subset of ISSL terminals available for network formation at time $t$ (the middle plot in Fig. \ref{threefig}).
+The {Fed-Span} framework then leverages this CBM and solves problem { $\bm{\mathcal{P}}$} to construct tree-shaped networks for local and global aggregation rounds, represented as an adjacency matrix $\bm{\Gamma}(\bm{\Psi}(N,t))$ (the right plot in Fig. \ref{threefig}).
+Specifically, the right plot of Fig.~\ref{threefig} illustrates an adjacency matrix for a two-cluster/VC case ($C^{(k)}=2$), where nodes and links of each cluster are distinguished by different colors, and the root nodes of each cluster are highlighted in green.